springboardmentor13579x-proj/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

 #

 # This project implements an AI-powered system to automatically transcribe podcast audio files and segment them into meaningful topical sections.
-It combines speech-to-text technology with natural language processing techniques to help users navigate long audio content efficiently.
+It combines speech-to-text technology with natural language processing to help users navigate long audio content efficiently.

 #

-# \## Project Overview
+# ---

 #

+# \### Project Overview

 # Podcasts and long-form audio recordings often span several hours, making it difficult to locate specific discussions.
-This system addresses the problem by converting audio into text, identifying topic boundaries, extracting keywords, and presenting the results through a simple user interface.
+This system addresses this problem by converting audio into text, identifying topic boundaries, extracting keywords, and presenting the results through an interactive user interface.

 #

-# \## Objectives
+# \### Objectives

-#

 # \* \*\*Convert\*\* podcast audio into text using advanced speech-to-text models.